 General transcription is the art of turning audio or video recordings into text documents.
 Transcriptionists employ special transcription software (Express Scribe + food pedal ) and skills to make clear and readable documents from these recordings.

-No, not everybody can transcribe.
-It takes training and skill to be a qualified transcriptionist.
+No, not everybody can be a transcriptionist.
+It takes training and specific skills to be a qualified transcriptionist.
 In addition to what most people perceive as perhaps the only skill required — typing — transcriptionists must possess a strong command of the English language, including grammar and punctuation.

-They must know how to use word processing software, including features and shortcuts needed to efficiently transcribe.
+They must know how to use word processing software for transcribing, including features and shortcuts needed to efficiently transcribe.
 Transcriptionists must possess a good ear and practice focused listening.

 They must also be comfortable sitting at a desk and working alone.
 There’s special transcription software needed to control the playback of audio and video files.
 The use of a headset and foot pedal are optional but used by most professional transcriptionists.